The Typical Truman Student

 Learning, Leading and Succeeding

 Our students want to make a difference in the world and embrace the opportunities they find at Truman to develop their communication and leadership skills.
-Nearly half will choose to continue their education in graduate school, where they will further pursue what drives them.
+Nearly half choose to continue their education in graduate school, where they will further pursue what drives them.

 At Truman, our typical students are anything but ordinary.